Practice rather than theory: Liudmila's start as a digital analyst

 What role did the "Women in Data" scholarship and the Data Analyst certificate play in your career transition?

-The "Women in Data" scholarship from StackFuel and Telefónica Germany came into my life at an absolutely right time and helped me a lot to make the breakthrough.
+The "Women in Data" scholarship from StackFuel and Telefónica Germany came into my life at absolutely the right time and really helped me to make my breakthrough.
 I became aware of the scholarship at the time because it was specifically aimed at women/migrants/career changers like me.
-I especially liked the fact that the Data Analyst training at StackFuel offered me the opportunity to work with real industry data and tackle realistic data analytics business scenarios because of its practical relevance.
+I particularly liked the fact that the Data Analyst Continuing Education at StackFuel gave me the opportunity to work with real industry data and master realistic data analytics business scenarios thanks to its practical relevance.

 Over the course of the five months of training, I went through every step of a typical data analyst pipeline and learned how to use the necessary Python modules.
 For me, it was like an internship of sorts.
 The topics and tasks were so close to reality that I could be sure that I would not only receive a vague theoretical knowledge, but would be able to deal with real business problems upon completion.